 This Commons Library briefing paper looks at the Pension Protection Fund (PPF) which was one of the measures set up by the Pensions Act 2004.
 It was in response to a series of high-profile cases in which pension schemes had wound up with insufficient assets to meet their pension commitments.
 The PPF started operations on 6 April 2005 and applies to schemes that started winding up after that date.Jump to full report >>

-The PPF provides two levels of compensation – in broad terms -100% to people who have reached pension age or are in receipt of an ill-health or survivors’ pension at the time the scheme enters the PPF assessment period and, in other cases, 90% subject to a cap.
+The PPF provides two levels of compensation: in broad terms -100% to people who have reached pension age or are in receipt of an ill-health or survivors’ pension at the time the scheme enters the PPF assessment period and, in other cases, 90% subject to a cap.
 There are other ways in which PPF compensation does not necessarily match what would have been provided by the pension scheme had not wound up.
 For example, indexation is only provided on rights accrued from April 1997.

 The PPF is funded by a combination of:

 The pension protection levy is comprised of a risk-based levy (required by law to be at least 80 per cent of the total) and a scheme-based levy, making up the remainder.